This article is the third and final in a series on choosing almond varieties.

-- When choosing varieties, almond growers need to consider disease and insect susceptibility, kernel quality and “fit” for farming operation and style.
+This last installment looks at disease and insect susceptibility, kernel quality and “fit” for your farming operation and style.

 Worm pressure — primarily, navel orangeworm and secondarily, peach twig borer — varies by region, according to Duncan, but the relative tolerance-susceptibility ranking of different varieties is stable and is dependent on both shell seal and hull split/harvest timing in relation to insect flights.

 One source of data supporting these conclusions is the RVT plots, particularly the Kern County 1993–2006 trial.
 Another resource is the industry-wide percent inedible (reject) data published by the Almond Board.
 A five-year (2006–2010) recap ranking rejects of the top varieties and Winters is available through the Varieties page accessed by the link near the end of this article.
 This recap parallels the RVT observations and research, and the data shows Nonpareil is susceptible to worm damage, while a number of key varieties sustain less damage, and some varieties, such as Sonora, have somewhat more damage than Nonpareil.

 The RVT reports also have data on percent double kernels and twins (two kernels within the same pellicle).
 The data should be assessed over a number of years to look for a consistent trend within a variety, such as is found with doubling occurrence in Monterey.
 Even so, as Roger Duncan noted, it is important to check with your handler to determine if doubling and twins are important factors in light of applications such as dicing or consumer end uses such as in-shell.

 “Fit” for farming operation and style